Record linkage: Historical research

 Record linkage is important to social history research since most data sets, such as census records and parish registers were recorded long before the invention of National identification numbers.
 When old sources are digitized, linking of data sets is a prerequisite for longitudinal study.
-This process is often further complicated by lack of standard spelling of names, family names that change according to place of dwelling, changing of administrative boundaries, and problems of checking the data against other sources.
+This process is often further complicated by a lack of standard spelling of names, family names that change according to place of dwelling, changing of administrative boundaries, and problems of checking the data against other sources.
 Record linkage was among the most prominent themes in the History and computing field in the 1980s, but has since been subject to less attention in research.

 Medical practice and research

 Record linkage is an important tool in creating data required for examining the health of the public and of the health care system itself.
 It can be used to improve data holdings, data collection, quality assessment, and the dissemination of information.
 Data sources can be examined to eliminate duplicate records, to identify under-reporting and missing cases (e.g., census population counts), to create person-oriented health statistics, and to generate disease registries and health surveillance systems.
 Some cancer registries link various data sources (e.g., hospital admissions, pathology and clinical reports, and death registrations) to generate their registries.
 Record linkage is also used to create health indicators.
 For example, fetal and infant mortality is a general indicator of a country's socioeconomic development, public health, and maternal and child services.
 If infant death records are matched to birth records, it is possible to use birth variables, such as birth weight and gestational age, along with mortality data, such as cause of death, in analyzing the data.
 Linkages can help in follow-up studies of cohorts or other groups to determine factors such as vital status, residential status, or health outcomes.
 Tracing is often needed for follow-up of industrial cohorts, clinical trials, and longitudinal surveys to obtain the cause of death and/or cancer.
 An example of a successful and long-standing record linkage system allowing for population-based medical research is the Rochester Epidemiology Project based in Rochester, Minnesota.